tombusby/tombusby.github.io/_posts/2016-05-27-letsecnrypt-nginx-reverse-proxy-no-downtime.md

 sudo service nginx restart
 {% endhighlight %}

 If restarting nginx fails, then the logs are at `/var/log/nginx/error.log`.
 If it succeeds, you should now be able to navigate to your domain (in my case [http://ssltest.busby.ninja](http://ssltest.busby.ninja)) and see rancher load as if you'd accessed it directly.
-If you see the nginx default page again, try refershing, it may be the browser cache.
+If you see the nginx default page again, try refreshing, it may be the browser cache.
 You should also try accessing the server directly by IP (in my case [http://52.51.228.42](http://52.51.228.42)).
 If all has gone well you'll see a 403 Forbidden message.

 ## Setting up a web-root